brrock/Taxonomy/README.md

 # Taxonomy

-An open source application built using the new router, server components and everything new in Next.js 13.
+An open source application built using the new router, server components and everything new in Next.js 14.

 > **Warning**
 > This app is a work in progress.
-I'm building this in public.
-You can follow the progress on Twitter [@shadcn](https://twitter.com/shadcn).
-> See the roadmap below.

 ## About this project

-This project as an experiment to see how a modern app (with features like authentication, subscriptions, API routes, static pages for docs ...etc) would work in Next.js 13 and server components.
+This project as an experiment to see how a modern app (with features like authentication, subscriptions, API routes, static pages for docs ...etc) would work in Next.js 14 and server components.

 **This is not a starter template.**

 A few people have asked me to turn this into a starter.
-I think we could do that once the new features are out of beta.
+I think we could do that once the new features are out of beta, whcih wwill be soon.

 ## Note on Performance

 > **Warning**
 > This app is using the unstable releases for Next.js 13 and React 18.
 The new router and app dir is still in beta and not production-ready.
 > **Expect some performance hits when testing the dashboard**.
-> If you see something broken, you can ping me [@shadcn](https://twitter.com/shadcn).
+> If you see something broken, you can ping me @brrock

 ## Features